timescale/docs.timescale.com-content/using-timescaledb/continuous-aggregates.md

 **How it Works:** A *materialization background job* regularly takes raw data from the hypertable and computes a partial aggregate that it stores (materializes) in the continuous aggregate.
+When new data is inserted, updated, or deleted in the hypertable, the continuous aggregate will automatically decide what data needs to be re-materialized and schedule a re-materialization to happen the next time the materialization job runs.

 **Real-Time Aggregates**

-Real-time aggregates are a capability (first introduced in TimescaleDB 1.7) whereby Querying the *continuous aggregate view* will then compute an up-to-date final aggregate result by combining the materialized partial aggregate with recent data from the hypertable that has yet to be materialized by the continuous aggregate.
+Real-time aggregates are a capability (first introduced in TimescaleDB 1.7) whereby querying the *continuous aggregate view* will then compute an up-to-date final aggregate result by combining the materialized partial aggregate with recent data from the hypertable that has yet to be materialized by the continuous aggregate.
 By combining raw and